LokeyLab/Peptide-Library-Utility/README.md

 For the input .CSV file, the format must cohere with the following example:

 ```
-*note that subunits should be in reverse synthetic order or N to C.*
 Position 1  Position 2  Position 3  Position 4  Position 5  Position 6 <──── Lets the program know how
                                                                                 many pots there are.
 Leu         Leu         Leu         Leu         Leu         Leu        <──⌍─ Can be any subunit as long as